keu/docs/astro/kubepodoperator-local.md

 ```
 ## Step 4: View Kubernetes logs

 Optional.
-Use the `kubectl` command line tool to review the logs for any pods that were created by the operator for issues.
+Use the `kubectl` command line tool to review the logs for any Pods that were created by the operator for issues and help with troubleshooting.
 If you haven't installed the `kubectl` command line tool, see [Install Tools](https://kubernetes.io/docs/tasks/tools/#kubectl).

 <Tabs
     defaultValue="windows and mac"